nisrulz/flutter-examples/api_integration/README.md

 # API Integration

-Example app showing integration of world time API in this demo app.
+Example app showing integration of API.\n It fetches the current Indian time from world time API and displays it.

 <img src="screenshot.png" height="600em" />